Jiab77/libvirt-web/README.md

 The web interface should be able to run on almost any desktop or server.

+## Compatibility

+The code should be compatible with the latest PHP version.

+> Feel free to create a new issue in case you find something that is not working anymore after having updated your PHP version.

 ## Dependencies

-There is only a few dependencies required:
+There is only a few dependencies required: __*__

 1. `libvirt-bin` (The `virsh` command should be provided by [libVirt](https://libvirt.org/))
 2. `virt-viewer`